Liturgy of the Hours: Liturgy of the Hours (ICEL translation)

 The Liturgy of the Hours, produced by the International Commission on English in the Liturgy, was first published in 1975 by Catholic Book Publishing Company in the USA.
 This edition is the official English edition for use in the US, Canada and some other English-speaking dioceses.
 It is in four volumes, an arrangement identical to the original Latin typical edition.

 The psalms are taken (slightly adapted) from the 1963 Grail Psalms, while the Scripture readings and non-Gospel canticles are taken from the original 1970 first edition New American Bible.
 The prayers and intercessions are translated by the International Commission on English in the Liturgy (ICEL).
 The ELLC versions are used for items such as the Gospel canticles.
 An additional feature are psalm-prayers at the end of many Psalms, which were ICEL's translation of the Liber Orationum Psalmographus, the Book of Psalm-Prayers which originated in the Mozarabic Rite.

 Shorter editions of the Liturgy of the Hours are also available from various publishers: Christian Prayer (Daughters of St Paul and Catholic Book Publishing Company), Shorter Christian Prayer (Catholic Book Publishing Company) and Daytime Prayer (Catholic Book Publishing Company).
 In 2007, Liturgy Training Publications released the Mundelein Psalter, containing Morning, Evening and Night Prayers and the Office for the Dead, with the 1963 Grail translation of the Psalms set to specially composed chant, and with hymns translated from the hymns of the Latin Liturgia Horarum.

 The Divine Office and the Liturgy of the Hours editions are both based on the Latin 1971 editio typica.

 Liturgy of the Hours (ICEL/African translation)

 In 2009, on the occasion of the Synod of African Bishops in Rome, the Catholic Church in Africa, through Paulines Publications Africa, published a new English edition of the Liturgy of the Hours based on the Liturgia Horarum, editio typica altera.
 The antiphons and orations in this edition are taken from ICEL's 1975 translation of the Liturgy of the Hours, with independent translations for the offices for the new saints added to the General Roman Calendar as well as the Benedictus and Magnificat antiphons for the 3-year cycle on Sundays added in the Liturgia Horarum, editio typica altera.

 The Psalms are taken from the Revised Grail Psalter with the rest of the biblical texts taken from the New American Bible.
-To date, this is the only official English edition of the Office that is based on the Liturgia Horarum, editio typica altera.
+This is the only official English edition of the Office that is based on the Liturgia Horarum, editio typica altera.